ralphbean/tos-rit-projects-seminar/doc/syllabus.rst

 Lightning Talks
 ---------------

-Every Thursday for the first portion of class, any student has the opportunity to give a `lightning talk <http://en.wikipedia.org/wiki/Lightning_Talk>` on a topic of their chosing.
+Every Tuesday for the first portion of class, any student has the opportunity to give a `lightning talk <http://en.wikipedia.org/wiki/Lightning_Talk>` on a topic of their chosing.
 Your lightning talk must be less than 5 minutes in length and must be at least remotely related to the course material.

 You will receive +1 extra credit points towards your final grade for every lightning talk you give.
+Only the first three lightning talks offered will be allowed during a given class.
+Talks will be chosen from among those offered by students on a FIFO basis.